charliebabbitt1988/LOGITacker_button/README.md

 After script is running, approach the target and push two buttons simultaneously on the Yocto Knob.

-Usually in close to 5 or 6 seconds, the payload will be sent to the target.
+Usually in close to 4 to 6 seconds, the payload will be sent to the target.
 If the payload is larger than one command, then it will take a little longer.

 - Known issues:
     - the Yoctopuce libraries for the Yocto Knob are not always 100% reliable so the python script will sometimes fail and not initialize the Yocto Knob; for now the workaround is to execute it in an infinite loop until it executes successfully.
 It seems stable after the python script launches.